poulsp/docker-Alice-Linux-x86/README.md

 "git stash clear"
 "git pull"
 ```

-Currently we check out b3 SHA 76948c48fa8a of Alice.
+Currently we check out the master branch.
+The master branch is what formerly was 1.0.0-b3.
+It's fairly stable release.

-If you want to checkout a newer commit or latest after you have build the container and you have it up running, just cd into ProjectAlice and do:
+If you want to checkout a newer branch, just cd into ProjectAlice and do:
 ```
 "git stash"
 "git stash clear"
-"git checkout 1.0.0-b3"
+"git checkout <branch>"
+"e.g git checkout 1.0.0-b4"
 "git pull"
 ```